www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scheduled_interviews.md

 | ends_before | Only return scheduled interviews scheduled to end before this timestamp.
 | ends_after | Only return scheduled interviews scheduled to end at or after this timestamp.
 | external_event_id | Only return the scheduled interview that has the specified `external_event_id`.
 | actionable | Only certain scheduled interviews can be updated/deleted.
-They must have been created through harvest, have a status of "scheduled" or "awaiting feedback," and belong to an active application.
+They must have been created through Harvest, have a status of "scheduled" or "awaiting feedback," and belong to an active application.
 When set to true, this filter will return only scheduled interviews that meet those criteria.

 ## GET: List Scheduled Interviews for Application